budryerson/TFMini-Plus/README.md

 The Benewake TFMini-Plus is a unique product and not an enhanced version of the TFMini.
 It has its own command and data structure.
 This Arduino TFMini-Plus library is not compatible with the TFMini product.

-With hardware v1.3.5 and firmware v1.9.0 and above, the communication interface of the TFMini-Plus can be configureed to use either the default **UART** (serial) or the **I2C** (two-wire) protocol.
+With hardware v1.3.5 and firmware v1.9.0 and above, the communication interface of the TFMini-Plus can be configured to use either the default **UART** (serial) or the **I2C** (two-wire) protocol.
 Additionaly, the device can be configured to output a binary (high/low) voltage level to signal that a detected object is within or beyond a user-defined range.
 Please see the manufacturer's Product Manual in 'documents' for more information about the **I/O** output mode.

 The UART serial baud-rate is user-programmable, but only the following rates are supported:
 </br>9600, 14400, 19200, 56000, 115200, 460800, and 921600.<br>